openwrt/packages/net/wifischedule/README.md

 When un-/loading the modules, there is a certain number of retries (`module_load`) performed.

 The option "Force disabling wifi even if stations associated" does what it says - when activated it simply shuts down WiFi.
 When unchecked, its checked every `recheck_interval` minutes if there are still stations associated.
 Once the stations disconnect, WiFi is disabled.
+To ignore associated stations add their MAC to `ignore_stations`.

-Please note, that the parameters `module_load` and `recheck_interval` are only accessible through uci.
+Please note, that the parameters `module_load`, `recheck_interval` and `ignore_stations` are only accessible through uci.

 ## UCI Configuration `wifi_schedule`
 UCI configuration file: `/etc/config/wifi_schedule`: